-The EU Taxonomy is a

-classification system laid down in Regulation

-establishing a list of

-sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+The EU Taxonomy is a classification system laid down in Regulation establishing a list of environmentally sustainable economic activities.
+That include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not